-I think the idea of bringing awareness to eating disorders is awesome, but the most important part about it is that people become aware of how hidden and prevalent it really is.
+Eating disorder awareness is awesome, but the most important part of this is that people become aware of how hidden and prevalent it really is.
 The key to my own recovery was recognizing it within myself, but this was difficult to do since I was never severely underweight.
 While my BMI was under 18 at one point, it was nowhere near being sickly thin, which made it difficult for me to see myself as having an eating disorder.
 And often there are people out there with a BMI under 18 who don’t have eating disorders, too, who are wrongly accused.

 Thus, we must clearly emphasize how much of a psychological problem this is–that it is how we approach food and our habits around food that make an eating disorder what it really is.

 Awareness comes in knowing that eating disorders are not always visible and can happen to anyone (that includes men!).
 I believe National Eating Disorder Awareness Week is about breaking the misconceptions and stereotypes of eating disorders.
 It is to become aware of more than just “stick-thin white girls,” that the demon lies deep inside the mind, and perhaps the ones who suffer the most seem to be far from the right “image” we have grown up to think eating disorder to look like.

 I think the biggest eye-opener for me with this entire “coming out” experience was the realization of how many people deal with it.
 And I think what made it more difficult was the variety of experiences, “rituals,” weights, and definitions of eating disorders.
 Eating disorders also commonly stem from/are a part of anxiety, depression, or OCD tendencies (or all three!).